Spanish personal pronouns are one of the most complicated topics for our students.

 - When the preposition “con” comes before pronouns such as mí, ti and sí, the form “contigo”, “conmigo” and “consigo” are used.
 Saying “con mí”, “con ti” or “con sí” is an important grammatical error in Spanish.

-Remember that if you are interested in learning or improving your level of Spanish, our Spanish language school can help you.
+Remember that if you are interested in learning or improving your level of Spanish, our Spanish school in Spain can help you.

-Request information about our Spanish courses in Valencia and discover all the accommodation opportunities in Valencia that we offer to our students.
+Request information about our Spanish courses in Spain and discover all the accommodation opportunities in Valencia that we offer to our students.